dcf21/star-charter/README.md

 * `magnitude_key` - Boolean (0 or 1) indicating whether to draw a key to the magnitudes of stars under the star chart
 * `mag_size_norm` - The radius of a star of magnitude `mag_max` (default 1.0)
 * `mag_step` - The magnitude interval between the samples shown on the magnitude key under the chart
-* `maximum_dso_count` - The maximum number of deep sky objects to draw.
+* `maximum_dso_count` - The maximum number of deep-sky objects to draw.
 If this is exceeded, only the brightest objects are shown.
-* `maximum_dso_label_count` - The maximum number of deep sky objects which may be labelled
+* `maximum_dso_label_count` - The maximum number of deep-sky objects which may be labelled
 * `maximum_star_count` - The maximum number of stars to draw.
 If this is exceeded, only the brightest stars are shown.
 * `maximum_star_label_count` - The maximum number of stars which may be labelled
-* `messier_only` - Boolean (0 or 1) indicating whether we plot only Messier objects, and no other deep sky objects
+* `messier_only` - Boolean (0 or 1) indicating whether we plot only Messier objects, and no other deep-sky objects
 * `meteor_radiant` - Specify that the radiant of a meteor shower should be marked.
 This should be set to a string of the form `<shower_label>,<ra_radiant/deg>,<dec_radiant/deg>`.
 To mark multiple shower radiants, supply this setting multiple times.
 * `meteor_radiant_marker_size` - Scaling factor to apply to the size of the markers at the radiants of meteor showers.
 Default 1.
 * `meteor_radiant_colour` - Colour to use for the markers at the radiants of meteor showers.